 How Chemotherapy Treats Mesothelioma

 In general, chemotherapy can be used curatively in the hopes of achieving remission by killing cancer cells or applied palliatively to reduce symptoms and improve quality of life.
 When applied curatively, the main goal of chemotherapy is to attack and kill rapidly dividing cancer cells.
 Unfortunately, it can also kill other fast-growing cells, leading to certain side effects like hair loss.
 Chemotherapy can also be used to shrink tumors, which helps to alleviate common symptoms.
 Unlike surgery and radiation, which target a particular location, chemotherapy destroys cells that have spread throughout the body.

 Chemotherapy drugs are administered in two ways, which depend on the type and stage of mesothelioma, the patient’s overall health and the type of drug(s) being used.

 Drugs are carried through the bloodstream after being swallowed in pill form or injected intravenously (through an IV).
 Typically, chemotherapy drugs are available in pill form only during clinical trials.

-Chemotherapy Treatment Options
+Chemotherapy Use in Multimodal Treatment